openedx/edx-documentation/en_us/shared/course_assets/course_live.rst

 see and join these meetings to attend classes.
 Learn more about the app on `Big Blue button site <https://bigbluebutton.org/teachers/features/>`_.

-There are multiple ways to integrate BBB in course, which are discussed below.
+BBB is available in multiple variants, which are discussed below.

 #.
 If the organization has configured the free tier for the Big blue button,
    you can select the Free tier and save the settings.
 No further configuration is required.